TestCentric/tc-lite/README.md

 * `[TestFixtureSource]` is only used on parameterized or generic fixtures and provides a level of indirection analogous to what `[TestCaseSource]` does for methods.

 * `[Ignore]` indicates that a test should be ignored and causes a warning to be issued.
+Note that we don't support the `Until` named property as _NUnit_ does.
+It's not useful for microtests because they should not be ignored for any length of time.
+Ignored tests are always treated as a warning.

 * `[Explicit]` indicates that a test should only be run if directly selected and not by default in a general run.
+Explicit tests are simply skipped and do not affect the overall run result.

 * `[Category]` allows grouping tests under arbitrary tags, which may be used to select the test to be run.